 Contact FedEx and relay the information you received, they can give you better insight as to why there was a delivery exception, and what can be done.
 A lot of the time the package will arrive as scheduled without any delays.

 Why does my package have a delivery exception?

-Delivery exceptions occur for several reasons, from issues with the carrier, weather delays, holidays, or incorrect address.
-Contacting the carrier and the customer are your first steps in case you receive a delivery exception.
+Delivery exceptions occur for several reasons, from issues with the courier, weather delays, holidays, or incorrect address.
+Contacting the courier and the customer are your first steps in case you receive a delivery exception.